freemansoft/win10-storage-spaces/README.md

 # Create Storage Spaces in Windows 10
-Windows Server O/S contains Storage Spaces support for fault domains and tiered storage.
+Windows Server O/S contains Storage Spaces support for Server Spaces tiered storage.
+You can front slower spinning disks with smaller faster SSDs.
-Windows 10 support Storage Spaces with a GUI Control Panel that does not include the tiered storage GUI.
+Windows 10 has a Storage Spaces GUI Control Panel that does not include the tiered storage GUI.

-These scripts create tiered storage pools that integrate SSDs as caching drives and HDDs as storage drives.
-They assume you have at least one SSD and two HDDs.
+This means Powershell must be used for all configuration.

 ![Physical Disks](./images_folder/physical-disks.png)

+This repository contains scripts that create tiered storage pools that integrate SSDs as caching drives and HDDs as storage drives.
+They assume you have at least one SSD and one HDD.

 * The scripts automatically find all raw drives and add them to the pool.
 * Some HDDs have their types incorrectly identified.
 The script can coerce them to be MediaType:HDD